-Michigan State College has a plan providing retirement and disability benefits and a life insurance program for its faculty and staff employees.
+Michigan State College has a plan providing retirement and disability benefits, and a group life insurance program for its faculty and staff employees.

-All permanent full-time employees are eligibile under the retirement plan unless they are over 50 years old on the date of their first employment.
-The plan enables each eligible employee to retire at the age of 65 and receive a pension of not less than \$600 nor more than \$2825 a year.
+All permanent full-time employees are eligible under the retirement plan unless they are over 50 years old on the date of their first employment.
+The plan enables each eligible employee to retire at the age of 65 and receive a pension of not less than \$720 nor more than \$3,000 a year.

-Amount of pension will be based upon length of service and average compensation received for the five consecutive years of highest earnings.
+The amount of pension is based on length of service and average compensation received for the five consecutive years of highest earnings.